alvinjchua888/Interior-Design/replit.md

 # Lumina Interior Design

-AI-powered interior design visualization app that transforms room photos into styled designs using Google's Gemini AI.
+AI-powered interior design visualization app that transforms room photos into styled designs using OpenAI's image generation API.

 ## Overview

-This is a React + Vite + TypeScript application that allows users to:
+This is a React + Vite + TypeScript application with an Express backend that allows users to:
 - Upload room photos
 - Choose design intensity (Subtle, Balanced, or Bold)
-- Generate 5 different interior design styles using Gemini AI
+- Generate 5 different interior design styles using OpenAI's gpt-image-1 model
 - Edit and refine designs with natural language instructions
 - Download generated designs or upload to GitHub